Alice Braga: Career

 Braga made her acting debut in the Portuguese-language short film Trampolim (1998) and then returned to her schooling.
 Her breakthrough came when she was cast as Angélica in the critically acclaimed crime film City of God (2002), for which she received a Best Supporting Actress nomination from the Cinema Brazil Grand Prize.
-Afterward, she attended university while appearing in a pair of well-regarded South American films: Lower City (2005) and Only God Knows (2006).
+Afterward, she attended university while appearing in a pair of well-regarded Brazilian films: Lower City (2005) and Only God Knows (2006).
 She also appeared in the popular Brazilian television program Carandiru, Outras Historias (2005).

 Braga made her English-language debut with a starring role alongside Brendan Fraser, Mos Def, and Catalina Sandino Moreno in the crime thriller Journey to the End of Night (2006), which premiered at the 5th Annual Tribeca Film Festival.
-She received further recognition when was then cast opposite Will Smith in the blockbuster action thriller I Am Legend (2007).
-She subsequently had roles in the David Mamet-directed martial arts film Redbelt (2008), alongside Chiwetel Ejiofor, the post-apocalyptic thriller Blindness (2008), alongside Julianne Moore and Mark Ruffalo, and the crime drama Crossing Over (2009), alongside Harrison Ford, Ray Liotta, and Ashley Judd.
+She received further recognition when she was cast opposite Will Smith in the blockbuster action thriller I Am Legend (2007).
+She subsequently had roles in the David Mamet-directed martial arts film Redbelt (2008), alongside Chiwetel Ejiofor and Tim Allen, the post-apocalyptic thriller Blindness (2008), alongside Julianne Moore and Mark Ruffalo, and the crime drama Crossing Over (2009), alongside Harrison Ford, Ray Liotta, Jim Sturgess, and Ashley Judd.

 Braga portrayed Beth in the science fiction film Repo Men (2010).
 She starred as Isabelle in Nimród Antal's science fiction action film Predators (2010), which was shot and produced by Troublemaker Studios and Robert Rodriguez.
 Braga appeared as Frey Santiago in Neill Blomkamp's science fiction action film Elysium (2013), co-starring Matt Damon and Jodie Foster.
 In 2014, she starred as Vania in the Brazilian jungle film The Ardor, as Olivia in the Argentine romance drama Latitudes, and as Alice Taylor in Kriv Stenders' action-thriller Kill Me Three Times.

 In 2016, Braga starred as Marisol Kingston in the western drama The Duel, alongside Liam Hemsworth and Woody Harrelson.
 In 2017, she starred as Sophia in the Christian drama The Shack, alongside Octavia Spencer and Sam Worthington, based on the novel of the same name.

 From 2016 to 2021, Braga starred in the crime drama series Queen of the South, produced for USA Network, an adaptation of Arturo Perez-Reverte's best-selling novel La Reina del Sur.
 The series marked Braga's first lead American television role.
 She previously had small supporting roles in a non-English television series.

 Braga starred as Cecilia Reyes in the superhero horror film The New Mutants, which was released in 2020.
 She starred as Maggie Teixeira in the HBO drama miniseries We Are Who We Are, which was written and directed by filmmaker Luca Guadagnino.
 Braga appeared in the superhero action film The Suicide Squad, which was released in August 2021.

 Personal life

-In January 2020, Braga revealed she has been in a three-year relationship with actress Bianca Comparato.

 Braga maintains residences in Los Angeles, California, and São Paulo, Brazil.
+She is friends with actors Diego Luna and Wagner Moura.